MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/cover_letter_examples.md

 Hi [Name or Team],

-I am a web developer with experience in Ruby, Rails, Javascript, and Backbone.
+I am a web developer with experience with experience building rich web apps in JS and Rails.
 I'm currently looking to join a team where I can help build interesting projects and continue to grow as a developer.
 I'm excited to find out whether [Company] and I are a good fit. [company blurb]

 My most recent project is [project].com, a book recommendation engine for Harry Potter fans.
 Through tagging, rating, commenting, filtering, and collective filtering features, the site helps people find additional works they might enjoy.